June Perennial Planting Guide

 • Nectar-rich flowers

-• Sun-loving, resilient growth
+• Sun-loving, resilient growers

 • Low maintenance once established